Overview of the Rosetta DSL ¶

 License: Apache 2.0

-Rosetta is a Domain-Specific Language (DSL) designed for the financial industry, which purpose is to consolidate market standards and operational practices into a cohesive domain model (or simply model).
+Rosetta is a Domain-Specific Language (DSL) designed for the financial industry.
+It is designed to support the modelling of the industry’s various operational processes (data formats, business logic, validation rules, etc.) to promote the consistency and inter-operability of their implementations.
 In software engineering, a domain model is a conceptual model of the domain that incorporates both data and behaviour (i.e. rules and processes).

 - Variety of data representations.
 The plurality of data standards (the main ones being FIX, FpML, ISO 20022 and EFET) is compounded by the many variations in the implementation of those, to which we need to add a wide range of proprietary data representations.